-- 1. Able to describe the appropriate evaluation of a patient chest X-ray. - 2.
-Able to clinically stage a patient with lung cancer.
+- 1. To be able to describe the appropriate evaluation of a patient chest X-ray. - 2.
+To be able to clinically stage a patient with lung cancer.
 Identify lung nodule on the chest X-ray and to discuss the indications for needle biopsy, bronchoscopy, and mediastinoscopy. - 3.
 To observe and be able to describe the surgical therapy of lung cancer.